-This article is written by Anukriti Sharma, a student of University of Petroleum And Energy Studies, Dehradun.
 This article provides thorough knowledge of 'Breach of Contract and its consequences' under Indian Contract Act, 1872.
 "Breach of contract" means violation of a contract or an agreement that occurs when one party fails to fulfill its promises according to the provisions of the agreement.
 It is a type of civil wrong.
-Chapter VI ,Section 73 to 75 of the Indian Contract Act,1872 deals with consequences of breach of the contract.
+Chapter VI, Section 73 to 75 of the Indian Contract Act, 1872 deals with consequences of breach of the contract.

-1).
-BREACH OF CONTRACT AND ITS TYPES
+1) BREACH OF CONTRACT AND ITS TYPES

-A breach of contract occurs when a party thereto renounces his liability under it, or by his own act make it in totally or partially fails to perform such obligations.
-There must be a valid contract in order to determine its breach and where there is no valid contract, no action will be taken against breach of contract.
-Section 37 of the ICA,1872 provides that the parties to the contract are under obligation to perform or offer to perform, their respective promises under the contract, unless such performance is dispensed with or excused under the provisions of the ICA or of any other law and Section 39 says, When a party to a contract has refused to perform, or disabled himself from performing, his promise in its entirety, the promisee may put an end to the contract, unless he has signified, by words or conduct, his acquiescence in its continuance.
-If the other party chooses to put an end to the contract, the contract is said to be
+A breach of contract occurs when a party violates a contract or an agreement and fails to perform his/her obligations under it.
+There must be a valid contract in order to determine its breach1 and where there is no valid contract, no action will be taken against breach of contract2.
+Section 37 of the ICA, 1872 states that the parties to a contract must either perform, or offer to perform, their respective promises, unless such performance is dispensed with or excused under the provisions of this Act, or of any other law and Promises bind the representatives of the promisors in case of the death of such promisors before performance, unless a contrary intention appears from the contract.
+Thus, the parties are under obligation to perform their promises under the contract, unless such performance is excused under the provisions of the ICA or of any other law and Section 39 says, When a party to a contract has refused to perform, or disabled himself from performing, his promise in its entirety, the promisee may put an end to the contract, unless he has signified, by words or conduct, his acquiescence in its continuance3.
+If either party chooses to put an end to the contract or refuses to perform the contract, it is said to be broken and amounts to breach of contract by the party not performing or refusing to perform its promise under the contract.
+The failure to perform contract may take